Policy Workshop: Inclusive and Sustainable Growth Beyond GDP in Ghana

 - Inform the international Beyond GDP agenda by providing feedback on HLEG approaches to refine methods and ensure relevance, feasibility, and policy usefulness across contexts.

-The workshop is part of a series of convenings to discuss key aspects of beyond GDP efforts across countries.
-IISD is an implementing partner for UNCTAD’s work on beyond GDP.
+The workshop is part of a series on key aspects of beyond GDP efforts across countries.
+IISD is an implementing partner for UNCTAD’s beyond GDP work.

 Upcoming events